Katherine M. Hoffmann

 About

 Dr. Hoffmann accepted a position as the John Stauffer Professor of Analytical Chemistry in 2015, moving to CLU from Gonzaga University in Washington State.
-She teaches General Chemistry, Quantitative Analysis and Instrumental Analysis, sometimes Capstone and the occasional upper division course such as Chemical Investigations of Art.
+She teaches General Chemistry, Quantitative Analysis and Instrumental Analysis, sometimes Capstone and the occasional upper division course such as Chemical Investigations of Art or Drugs & Poisons.
 Dr. Hoffmann has an undergraduate degree in Chemistry from Mount Holyoke College in Massachusetts, and got her doctorate in Biochemistry from Oregon Health and Sciences University in Oregon.
 The Hoffmann Lab's research reflects the biochemistry training and is focused on the structural and functional characteristics of a family of bacterial proteins that could be an excellent antibiotic drug target.

 Education